nicolo-tellini/LICO/README.md

 ## CONFIGURE ```monitor.sh```

-Let's see how cheange the script for monitoring a GitHub package.
+Let's see how to change the script for monitoring a GitHub package.

 ```
 #!/bin/bash